Human Resource Services

 Sometimes a holiday is not observed on the statutory date.

 - Any holiday that falls on a Sunday is observed the following Monday.

 - Any holiday that falls on a Saturday is observed the preceding Friday.

 - WSU may designate an alternate date for a given holiday.
 Such days are called in-lieu days.

-A break in the academic calendar, when classes are not taught is not considered a holiday unless the break coincides with a University holiday designated on 60.76.2 and 60.76.3-4.
+A break in the academic calendar, when classes are not taught is not considered a holiday unless the break coincides with a University holiday designated on 60.76.2.

 - WSU expects employees with ongoing responsibilities to perform those duties during academic breaks.
 This includes Resident Instructional Staff.